jameslovallo/ardi/README.md

 #### Lists

 Lists are handled using the `Array.map()` method.
 In the podcast demo, we will use a map to list the episodes that are returned by the xml feed.
+Lists generally do not require a key, but in cases where the order of elements changes you can add a key using `html.for(key)`.

 <div class="highlight-lines">